AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

         ~~~

    - *required* binding strength (CodeableConcept or code datatypes):
-      - the appropriate "unknown" concept code **SHALL** be present if available
+      - the appropriate "unknown" concept code **SHALL** be present if available.
-      - if the value set does not have the appropriate “unknown” concept code you must use a concept from the value set otherwise the instance will not be conformant
+      - if the value set does not have the appropriate “unknown” concept code you must use a concept from the value set otherwise the instance will not be conformant.

         - For ADHA Core profiles, the following mandatory or conditionally mandatory* status elements with required binding have no appropriate "unknown" concept code:
           - `AllergyIntolerance.clinicalStatus`*